Policy Window — full-context AI-assistant guide

 ## Methodology (canonical Three Rs framing)

 1. **Reproducible** — render-deterministic by construction.
-Articles render deterministically from typed catalog rows; no random sampling, no fitted model, no LLM prose.
+Articles render deterministically from typed catalog rows; no random sampling, no fitted model.
+Article prose may be AI-assisted under charter §7.9 (named-editor-reviewed, provenance-disclosed, every claim still cites a primary source).
 (Cell-level research reproducibility is the Replicable axis; see Coverage Games.)

 2. **Replicable** — Coverage Games inter-rater protocol re-runs each quarter; multiple human classifiers independently re-classify a stratified sample of coverage cells.
 Q2 2026 event was 1 human + 1 LLM (process shake-out, not peer-review-grade estimate).
 Q3 2026 gated on ≥3 named human classifiers.